meeschka/DandDice/README.md

   A player can choose to walk away after completing any vault.
 All winnings from the game are automatically wagered at the next vault if the player decides to continue.

 ### Credits
 Vaults and it's associated variants were created by Jerry Holkins of Penny Arcade.
 Additional variants and specific ruleset were based on [this subreddit discussion](https://www.reddit.com/r/TheCTeam/comments/7ia630/giants_and_halflings_pickpocket_and_vaults/).
 The 3D Dice Roller was created using Anton Natarov's [free dice roller](http://www.teall.info/2014/01/online-3d-dice-roller.html).
 Vault graphics are from the (open source illustration kit by Vijay Verma)[https://illlustrations.co/].

 ### TO DO
-Make reset button disappear during rolling add modal with complete rules overview remove crowbar option once you've rolled for the house in round 4 update text on win condition with houseroll and playerroll fix it so that there is always at least one button present move on to next round button should automatically throw for the house make canvas responsive add 'demo mode' refactor to better adhere to GA requirements redo README to get all required sections add option to switch between vaults and pickpocket
+make canvas responsive
+refactor to better adhere to GA requirements redo README to get all required sections add option to switch between vaults and pickpocket